 - The testing process would require the ability to create millions of unique network connections from anywhere in the world.
 This new testing approach would require sizeable resources such as the ability to build distributed testing on public cloud platforms such as Alibaba cloud deployment in China, an AWS data center in the USA, or an Azure data center.

 - The testing process requires a high throughput of messaging from a small or large number of clients.
-Many manufacturing use cases can have tens of thousands of messages per second sent through the system.
+Many manufacturing Applications can have tens of thousands of messages per second sent through the system.
 Future autonomous driving examples may see hundreds of thousands of messages per second.

 - The testing approach would require that each device’s behavior can be modeled and executed by a simulation environment so all functionality of the system is tested.